LOPR: Latent Occupancy PRediction using Generative Models: Introduction

 Recent work has shown generative models can produce high-quality~\citep{goodfellow2014generative, karras2020analyzing} and controllable~\citep{kingma2013auto, larsen2016autoencoding, higgins2016beta} samples.
-In robotics, generative models have been widely used to find compact representations of images in planning~\citep{ha2018recurrent, ha2018recurrent,xie2020learning, schwarting2021deep}, control~\citep{lenz2015deepmpc, wahlstrom2015pixels, xu2020learning}, and recently in neural network simulation~\citep{kim2021drivegan}.
-We postulate that the current state-of-the-art (SOTA) generative models are similarly capable of accurately encoding and decoding OGM data, alongside providing a controllable latent space in which we can make high-quality predictions.
-We propose to decouple the OGM prediction framework into two sequential steps: task-independent low-dimensional representation learning and task-dependent prediction.
-First, we learn a generative model to accurately encode and realistically decode OGM-based observations.
-We then train an efficient prediction network in the low-dimensional latent space, which captures the dynamics of high-level features needed to generate a realistic prediction.
-Our contributions are as follows: \begin{itemize} \item We propose a framework called \textbf{L}atent \textbf{O}ccupancy \textbf{PR}ediction (LOPR), where we perform OGM prediction in the latent space of a generative architecture.
-Our approach consists of two sequential stages: 1) task-independent unsupervised training of the encoder and generator neural networks, and 2) task-dependent supervised training of the network operating in the learned latent space provided by the generative models. \item We demonstrate the controllability and interpretability of the learned latent space. \item Experiments on NuScenes~\citep{caesar2020nuscenes}, an autonomous driving dataset, show that LOPR outperforms SOTA OGM prediction methods qualitatively and quantitatively.
+In robotics, generative models have been used to find compact representations of images in planning~\citep{ha2018recurrent,xie2020learning, schwarting2021deep}, control~\citep{lenz2015deepmpc, wahlstrom2015pixels, xu2020learning}, and simulation~\citep{kim2021drivegan}.
+We claim that generative models are similarly capable of accurately encoding and decoding L-OGMs, alongside providing a controllable latent space for high-quality predictions.
+We employ a generative model to learn a low-dimensional latent space, which encodes the features needed to generate realistic predictions and makes use of available input modalities, such as L-OGM, RGB camera, and map-based observations.
+We then train a stochastic prediction network in this latent space to capture the dynamics of the scene.